Manufacturer eyes Dubuque for $80 million project, 271 new jobs

-One of the nation’s leading pet food manufacturers plans to invest around $80 million in a Dubuque facility and create more than 270 jobs.
+One of the nation’s leading pet food manufacturers proposes to invest around $80 million in a Dubuque facility and create more than 270 full-time jobs.

-Simmons Pet Food, based in Arkansas, aims to buy the former Flexsteel Industries facility at 501 Seippel Road by the end of this year.
+Simmons Pet Food, based in Arkansas, aims to buy the former Flexsteel Industries plant at 501 Seippel Road by the end of this year.

-The company would hire 138 workers by the middle of 2021 and increase that total to 271 in the next three years.
+The company proposes hiring 138 workers by the middle of 2021 and increasing that total to 271 full-time employees in the next three years.
 It also would make a series of sizable investments in order to acquire the building, retrofit the facility, install equipment and eventually expand the structure.

-Details of the proposed project, which remains contingent on city and state approval, were contained in documents released this afternoon in relation to the announcement of a special meeting of the Dubuque City Council.
+Details of the proposed project, which remains contingent on city and state approval of incentives, were contained in documents released Thursday afternoon in relation to the announcement of a special meeting of the Dubuque City Council tonight.

 The development offers a silver lining to one of the most devastating blows the local economy absorbed in 2020.

 Furniture manufacturer Flexsteel announced in April it would shut down its Dubuque manufacturing operations, resulting in the loss of more than 200 jobs.
-The move was a stunning reversal for the company just years after it had chosen to invest $28 million to construct the facility on Seippel Road.
+The move was a stunning reversal for the company just three years after it announced it would stay in the city and invest $28 million to construct the facility on Seippel Road.

 Flexsteel Chief Operating Officer and Chief Financial Officer Derek Schmidt said he is excited to see a new company show interest in the building.